MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Linux.md

 ## <a name="kali"></a>Kali

 > [!NOTE]
-> Stöd för kali är experiment.
+> Stöd för kali är experimentella.

 ### <a name="installation"></a>Installation